Skip to Content

 Ingredients for a ploughman's lunch documented as a post on farmtojar.com

-Ingredients for a Ploughman’s Lunch
+Ingredients for my version of a Ploughman’s Lunch

-What is a Builder’s Brew Tea
+What Is Builder’s Brew Tea?

 Builder’s Brew is strong, unpretentious black tea, the kind served on British construction sites and in working-class cafés.
 It’s brewed dark, served with milk and usually sugar, in a sturdy mug rather than a delicate teacup.